Jesus Changed My Life

 In addition, Katy sang to a worldwide livestream audience and a packed arena at Chris Tomlin’s “Good Friday Nashville” event, performed at Colorado’s iconic Red Rocks Amphitheatre and made her Grand Ole Opry debut — all in a matter of months.
 Moreover, Katy received her first American Music Award and Dove Award nominations.
 Fans also voted “In Jesus Name (God of Possible)” Worship Song of the Year at the 2022 K-LOVE Fan Awards; and YouTube named her a “Trending Artist on the Rise.”

-Long before TikTok was even a social platform, Katy was singing in her church choir.
-By 14, she was writing songs and leading worship.
+Long before she was performing on celebrated stages and winning awards, however, Katy was singing in her church choir.
 “My earliest memories of feeling the Lord’s presence were when I was singing and when I had a song in my heart,” Katy recalls.
 “Singing has always been that place for me where I’m at my best — it’s the best feeling ever.”

-“This song is one of the greatest gifts God could ever give me.
-I want to be a good, faithful servant to the Lord.
-I’m just grateful to be His vessel,” Katy says.
+These days, her gratefulness encompasses anchor track “In Jesus Name (God of Possible),” the history-making offering she co-penned with Pardo, Ethan Hulse, and David Spencer in the midst of a global health crisis.
+With lyrics taken from Katy’s personal journal entries, it continues to resonate with listeners in meaningful ways.
+“This song is one of the greatest gifts God could ever give me,” Katy says.
 “It’s a wild thing to see where this song started and where it is now.
 I’m so thankful for what God is doing.
 I am in awe of Him, truly.”